lukeorland/try_patch/README.markdown

-Requires the python package `mock`.
+Requires the python package `mock` (and `nose`, if you want to run `nosetests`).

-Run `nosetests` to see an example of a slow-running method patched with an instantaneous version that produces the same result.
+Run `nosetests` to see an example of a slow-running method patched with an instantaneous version that produces a hand-modified result.